Twin Baby Shower Etiquette + Gifts Under $50

 The twin birth rate in the United States rose 76% from 1980 through 2009, and it’s definitely even higher today.
 Chances are that you will be invited to a twin baby shower someday, if you haven’t already.
 You might be wondering what is expected of you as the guest since there are two babies being celebrated, not just one.

 We polled our twin parents from all over the globe to share their opinions on the matter.
 They also provided helpful tips for baby shower gifts under $50.

-What is the etiquette for twin baby shower gifts?
+What is proper twin baby shower etiquette for gifts?

-- One gift is fine if it’s something shareable like diapers or a large item.
-If, for example, an outfit or toy, best to go with two.
+One gift is fine if it’s something shareable like diapers or a large item.
+If, for example, an outfit or toy, it’s best to go with two.

 Twin baby shower gift ideas for under $50

 Donate a night of babysitting… free for you but probably worth more than $50 to the parents.

 Consider a gift card for a nearby restaurant that delivers/has carry-out.
 I only got a couple of those – but I remember who got each one for us!